-360Health Virtual Care offers a suite of services including:
+MetLife 360Health offers a suite of services, including:

-- Medical: expert medical opinions from a GP or Paediatrician. - Mental health: book an in-depth mental health review or ask a mental health guestion. - Nutrition: book a nutrition consultation. - Fitness and recovery: seek advice and a personalised plan from an exercise physiologist.
+- Medical support: expert second medical opinions from specialist doctors or have your general health questions answered by a GP or Paediatrician. - Mental health support: book an in-depth mental health review (available only in respect of persons aged 18 years or older) or ask a mental health question online. - Nutrition guidance: book a nutrition consultation with a qualified dietitian. - Fitness and mobility advice: seek advice and a personalised plan from an exercise physiologist to help with your fitness or recovery. - Recovery support services3: help to get back to health or work if you have a serious illness or injury. - Menopause support: tailored support to help you manage perimenopause and menopause symptoms, including information and education to help family support their loved ones going through menopause.

-There are no additional costs to access these services.
+There are no extra costs to access these services.